Identification of Child Penalties

-I then establish the paper's first main result: in a $2\times2$ where NTD holds, the descriptive gender gap in normalized DID does not identify the causal gender gap in normalized effects when the parallel trends assumption is violated—that is, when counterfactual earnings trajectories differ across treatment and control groups.
-The direction of bias is systematic: if the control group has steeper counterfactual earnings growth than the treated group, the descriptive gender gap understates the true child penalty.
-As the normalized event study estimator can be viewed as aggregating multiple $2\times2$s, the result shows it is biased for its target causal estimand even when NTD holds.
+Having articulated NTD, I show that even when NTD holds, the descriptive gender gap in normalized estimates does not identify its target, the causal gender gap in normalized effects, when the parallel trends assumption is violated.
+The resulting bias is multiplicative and corresponds to the percentage error in imputing counterfactual earnings.
+For example, if parallel-trends violations lead to over-imputing counterfactual earnings by 10\%, the gender gap in normalized effects is scaled by $1/1.1 \approx 0.91$, i.e., its magnitude understated by 9\%.
+In general, if the control group has steeper counterfactual earnings growth than the treated group, the descriptive gender gap understates its target causal estimand.
+To quantify the bias, I develop a bias-bounding exercise, using a bias-correction formula that assumes fathers' effects are known.
+Empirically, the exercise suggests substantial bias for earlier treatment groups, with the conventional estimator understating child penalties.
+For example, for parents that had their first child at age 26, bias-corrected estimates are 24--51\% more negative than conventional estimates five years post-childbirth.

-Given this result, I examine whether parallel trends is likely to hold in the child penalty context, drawing on insights from canonical models of fertility and human capital \parencite[e.g.,][]{ben1967production,becker1990human}.
-In these models, individuals with higher labor-market ability delay childbirth and invest more in human capital.
-This generates selection on treatment timing: later treatment groups have steeper counterfactual earnings trajectories than earlier groups.
-When such later treatment groups serve as controls for earlier treatment groups, the parallel trends assumption is violated.
-As discussed above, under NTD this direction of violation causes the descriptive gender gap to understate the true child penalty.
-Using Israeli administrative data, I document evidence consistent with this selection mechanism: parents who delay childbirth come from higher-income, more-educated families and score higher on national mathematics exams.